What is a divisional organizational structure?

 Well, all these companies function on a divisional organizational structure, and for very good reason.

-Divisional structure works by organizing companies by product, market, or location.
-For example, a retail company may organize their team by clothing type; a department for children’s clothes, a department for women’s clothes, and a department for men’s clothes.
-A music app might organize its company by market; a department for music geared to young people and a department geared towards music for older people.
-A chain restaurant may divide its organization by location because people have different tastes in different locations, e.g. a McDonald's in the U.S. will be serving up different food than a McDonald's in Asia.
+For example, a retail company may organize its team by clothing type, with separate departments for children’s clothes, women’s clothes, and men’s clothes.
+A music app might organize its company by market, with a department for music geared towards young people and another department geared towards music for older people.
+A chain restaurant may divide its organization by location because people have different tastes in different places, e.g. a McDonald's in the U.S. will be serving up different food than a McDonald's in Asia.

 In a divisional structure, each division has its own management, HR, finance, and marketing teams.
 The managers report to the CEO.
 This means that each division is like its own self-contained company, which can be both advantageous and disadvantageous, as we’ll discuss below.